 The delays were deemed as expected by Eric Balchunas and James Seyffart, with most altcoin-related ETFs being approved by the SEC only at the last deadline.

-Decisions on five crypto-related exchange-traded funds (ETFs) applications were delayed by the US Securities and Exchange Commission (SEC) on April 29, a move that was expected by Bloomberg ETF analysts James Seyffart and Eric Balchunas.
+The US Securities and Exchange Commission (SEC) delayed decisions on five crypto-related exchange-traded fund (ETF) applications on April 29, a move Bloomberg ETF analysts James Seyffart and Eric Balchunas had anticipated.

 The postponements have affected the spot Solana (SOL) and XRP ETFs by Franklin Templeton, the Grayscale spot Hedera (HBAR) ETF, the Bitwise spot Dogecoin (DOGE) ETF, and the staking provisions linked to the Fidelity spot Ethereum (ETH) ETF.